Oatcake: Plain Web Typography

 <figure>'s <figcaption>, see

-the section on figures below for an example.
+the section on figures for an example.

 If the attribution contains the title of a work you can wrap it in a

-<cite> element, as in this example also from the HTML standard:
+<cite>, as in this example also from the HTML standard:

 <p>His next piece was the aptly named <cite>Sonnet 130</cite>:</p>